Li-Fraumeni Syndrome – Definition

 Breast Cancer

-• Clinical breast examination twice a year (from 20 years)
+• Clinical breast examination every 6 months (from the age of 20 years)

 • Consider risk-minimising bilateral mastectomy

-• Annual cranial MRI (first MRI with contrast medium, then without contrast medium with previous normal findings)
+• Annual cranial MRI³ (first MRI with contrast agent, then without contrast agent with previous normal findings)

 • Annual whole-body MRI³